 Are you a photographer that is looking for a mentor?

-Photography is a business that is a beautiful path.
-But with so much to learn, it can undoubtedly leave you feeling lost, confused and deflated.
+But with so much to learn, you will undoubtedly have moments that leave you feeling lost, confused and deflated.

-Mentoring sessions are customized to focus on exactly what area you want to work on in your photography business.
-You simply choose what we focus on!
 Nothing is off limits during these mentoring sessions.
 I want this to feel like sitting down with the most helpful friend.
 I am ready to be your sounding board and provide you with tangible advice to help push your business to the next level.
 No BS, No fluff!
-Just real talk between friends.
+Real advice and help.

 Mentoring Sessions can include: (but are not limited to)

 - social media audits for Insta & FB